Growth Mindset Vs Fixed Mindset: How To Change Your Mindset

-You can do a simple intentional thought visualization exercises by simply closing your eyes and spending 10-15 minutes.
+You can do simple intentional thought visualization exercises by simply closing your eyes and spending 10-15 minutes.

 This helps Build up a complex, detailed image of the high performance you want to manifest.

 Add in not only sights but also smells, sounds, and sensations.
-Similarly, reciting affirmations like “There are no limits to my potential” help you both create a growth mindset and manifest a successful future.
+Similarly, reciting affirmations like “There are no limits to my potential” helps you both create a growth mindset and manifest a successful future.